davea42/libdwarf-regressiontests/README.md

 to the configure command.

-Note that any libdwarf from the date-versioned libdwarf will be named libdwarf.so.1 and no semantic-version libdwarf will ever be named with .1 (we will skip from .0 to .2 at some point in the future).
+Note that any existing date-versioned libdwarf will be named libdwarf.so.1 and no semantic-version libdwarf will ever be named with libdwarf.so.1 (we will skip from libdwarf.so.0 to libdwarf.so.2 at some point in the future).

-When doing a shared library build/test, one must set LD_LIBRARY_PATH so running the generated dwarfdump  will find the right libdwarf DWARFTEST.sh does that for you, but to run the build dwarfdump by hand without installing one could do
+When doing a shared library build/test, one must set LD_LIBRARY_PATH so running the generated dwarfdump  will find the right libdwarf DWARFTEST.sh does that for you, but to run the test-built dwarfdump by hand without installing one could do

     export LD_LIBRARY_PATH="/tmp/emptydirectory:$LD_LIBRARY_PATH
     /tmp/emptydirectory/dwarfdump